Robert

 the excitement was still at it's height.

-They camped at the Relay House and
+They camped at the Relay House

-detailed for a brief service on the eastern shore of
+were detailed for a brief service on the eastern shore of

 Virginia.
 They returned to Baltimore and in February,